tyrell/omdb-mcp-server/LLM_INTEGRATION_GUIDE.md

 # OMDB MCP Server - LLM Integration Guide

-## Prerequisites

-### For the OMDB MCP Server

-- Java 24 or higher (recommended for optimal performance)
-- Spring Boot 3.5.4+ with Spring AI 1.0.0
-- OMDB API Key (free from http://www.omdbapi.com/apikey.aspx)
-- Docker (optional, for containerized deployment)explains how to integrate the OMDB MCP Server with Large Language Models (LLMs) to enable AI assistants to search for movies and retrieve detailed movie information from the Open Movie Database (OMDB).
+This guide explains how to integrate the OMDB MCP Server with Large Language Models (LLMs) to enable AI assistants to search for movies and retrieve detailed movie information from the Open Movie Database (OMDB).

 The OMDB MCP Server is built with **Spring AI's native MCP Server support**, implementing the Model Context Protocol (MCP) 2024-11-05 specification for seamless integration with AI assistants and LLM clients.